 I believe that all men, regardless of age or body type, are sexy and fabulous.
 I’ve struggled with my body image over the years and have come to embrace my role as a confident older man allowing myself to be fully seen and appreciated and claiming my sexuality.
 As a part of this journey, I have appeared in print and video.
 I hope my openness with who I am helps others on their journey of self-discovery.

-For the past 10 years I offered massage in both Phoenix and San Francisco; now I am in Las Vegas.
+For the past 10 years I offered massage in Phoenix, San Francisco, and Las Vegas; now I am in Palm Springs.
 As I saw many men in my massage practice, I noticed that many men were having amazing experiences through this work.
 I wanted to further explore body based erotic healing.
 I completed additional training to be a Certified Sexological Bodyworker, certified by the Institute for Advanced Study of Human Sexology in San Francisco and approved by the State of California.
 Sexological Bodyworkers are somatic (body based) educators who help others with concerns in their erotic lives.

 I’m also a Sacred Intimate (trained through the Body Electric School).
 A Sacred Intimate means many things to different people.
 I believe that this work is similar to other body based counseling.
 Sacred Intimates are specialists in embodiment, not analysis or processing.
 Sacred Intimacy is about how to change, not why you are wounded.
 Sacred Intimacy sessions can help you find wounds in your life and offer body based experiences to help heal those wounds.